2006–07 New York Rangers season: Playoffs

-Key: Win Loss

-Eastern Conference Quarter-finals: vs. (3) Atlanta Thrashers
+Eastern Conference Quarterfinals: vs. (3) Atlanta Thrashers

 Entering the 2007 Stanley Cup playoffs, the New York Rangers had not won a playoff game since May 18, 1997, against the Philadelphia Flyers, having lost seven consecutive playoff games in that time span.
-They began the Eastern Conference Quarter-finals against the Atlanta Thrashers, a team making their first playoff appearance in franchise history.
+They began the Eastern Conference Quarterfinals against the Atlanta Thrashers, a team making their first playoff appearance in franchise history.

 In front of a sellout crowd in Atlanta for Game 1, the Rangers struck first with a Jaromir Jagr goal 12:50 into the first period to take a 1–0 lead.
 Michal Rozsival added a power play goal four minutes later to extend the Ranger lead to 2–0.
 Atlanta's Eric Belanger tallied a power play goal in the first period's final minute to make the score 2–1 at first intermission.
 The Rangers held a two-goal lead two other times through the remainder of the game, but Atlanta cut the deficit back to one on both occasions, with their final tally coming from former Ranger Pascal Dupuis early in the third period.
 Atlanta pressured for the equalizer for the final minutes but could not beat Henrik Lundqvist for a fourth goal and the Rangers prevailed 4–3.
-Not only was the victory the Rangers first playoff win in nearly ten years, it was also the first time the Rangers won Game 1 of a playoff series since the 1994 Eastern Conference Semi-finals against the Washington Capitals.
+Not only was the victory the Rangers first playoff win in nearly ten years, it was also the first time the Rangers won Game 1 of a playoff series since the 1994 Eastern Conference Semifinals against the Washington Capitals.
 In addition, the four goals scored by New York in Game 1 matched their four-game offensive output against the New Jersey Devils from the year prior.

 Atlanta switched goaltenders for Game 2, giving the nod to Johan Hedberg over Kari Lehtonen.
 The Rangers would strike first again, this time on a fluke goal credited to Sean Avery.
 Avery dumped the puck into the offensive zone from the red line, causing Hedberg to leave the crease in order to play the puck behind the net.
 The puck caromed off the boards in a peculiar manner and ended up in the net.
 After the bizarre goal, the game settled into a goaltending duel between Hedberg and Lundqvist.
 Atlanta would tie the game five minutes into the third period on a goal by Ilya Kovalchuk.
 The Rangers, however, would prevail, winning on a Brendan Shanahan goal with four minutes to play.